kirarpit/compiler-construction/README.txt

-    - SPECIFIC #2: Although the defined grammar for IO_EXPR allows a wide variety of usage of the keyword "loboc", not everything is valid and the program might return an error to help understand the limitations.
-Semantic analysis as well narrows down the usage.
-    Check is5*.loboc under tests folder for some valid usages.
+    - SPECIFIC #2: Although the defined grammar for IO_EXPR allows a wide variety of usage of the keyword "loboc", not everything is valid and the program might return an error to help programmer understand the limitations.
+Semantic check narrows down the usage as well.
+Check is5*.loboc under tests folder for some valid test cases.

-    - SPECIFIC #3: When a bool type variable input is taken from the user, the input is converted to either 0 or 1.
-In the case of a non-zero input, the input is converted to 1, otherwise it stays 0.
-    Check is5_bool.loboc under tests folder and run it for a demo.
+    - SPECIFIC #3: When input for a bool type variable is taken from the user, the input is converted to either 0 or 1.
+In the case of a non-zero input, the input is converted to 1, otherwise it stays as it is i.e. 0.
+Check is5_bool.loboc under tests folder and run it for a demonstration.

     - SPECIFIC #4: Unsigned integer can take signed input but it will still be treated as unsigned integer throughout the program except when it's printed because MIPS doesn't support a system call to print an unsigned integer.
 Therefore, all integers are printed as signed integers.
 Check 'is5_signed_unsigned.loboc' under tests folder for more info.

     - SPECIFIC #5: For better console readability, a new line is printed every time the program produces any output.